Frequently asked questions for colleagues

 If you perceive that you have been asked to do something not in line with government guidance, please raise this with your line manager in the first instance.

-Anyone with symptoms of coronavirus is now eligible to book a test.
+Anyone with symptoms of coronavirus must book a test through the NHS.

 The symptoms are: